Go to homepage

 The Queen Lives On in LT

 The Lili‘uokalani Trust was born out of the aloha and compassion that the Queen had for the destitute children and families of Hawai‘i.
-Queen Lili‘uokalani inspires us to perpetuate her noble legacy through works that nature Hawaiian children and help them attain a better quality of life.
+Queen Lili‘uokalani inspires us to perpetuate her noble legacy through works that nurture Hawaiian children and help them attain a better quality of life.